Embird Embroidery Software

 A

-Category List .
-Settings are organized to categories.
-This list allows to select required category.
+Category List: Settings are organized into categories.
+This list allows you to select the desired category.

 B

-Content Tabs .
-Settings belonging to selected category are displayed in these tabs.
+Content Tabs: Settings belonging to the selected category are displayed in these tabs.

 C

-Splitter .
-Move splitter to left or to the right to set proportion of list and content as desired.
+Splitter: Move the splitter to the left or right to adjust the proportion of the list and content as desired.

 D

-Buttons .
-Buttons change according to selected settings category.
-Some categories provide additional actions accessible with these buttons.
-Common action for all categories is Reset , which sets default value to all settings in selected category.
+Buttons: The buttons change according to the selected settings category.
+Some categories provide additional actions accessible through these buttons.
+A common action for all categories is Reset, which sets the default value for all settings in the selected category.

 Setting Categories

-Note: controls marked with this icon are duplicate.
-They are accessible via other panels or menus too.
-They are listed in the common Settings Panel for the sake of completness.
+Note: Controls marked with this icon are duplicates.
+They are also accessible via other panels or menus.
+They are listed in the common Settings Panel for the sake of completeness.

 Rendering